CDRH/datura/docs/tei_to_es.md

 ### Overriding XPaths

 At `scripts/ruby/lib/tei_to_es/xpaths.rb` you can find a list of all the default xpaths being used by the default fields.
-If you run your project with no customization, the script will do the best it can with these defaults.
+If you run your collection with no customization, the script will do the best it can with these defaults.
 But let's say that your xml file doesn't have the publisher information in the same place as the default.

 #### Override XPath Basic